joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 - Prioritize investigations in **France** and **Canada** to identify the underlying causes of higher product return rates.
 - Review sizing, product quality, product descriptions, and customer feedback for **Shorts, Helmets, Bike Stands**, and other frequently returned products.
 - Monitor both **return rate** and **return quantity** when evaluating product performance to prioritize improvement initiatives with the greatest financial impact.
+---
+### Customer Performance

+The Customer Performance dashboard analyzes customer growth, purchasing behavior, customer value, and regional distribution to identify opportunities for customer acquisition and retention.

+#### Key Findings

+- Customer growth accelerated after **mid-2021**, while **Revenue per Customer** declined before stabilizing, indicating that newly acquired customers generated lower average revenue.
+- **Average-income customers** represent the largest customer segment, making them the primary driver of overall order volume.
+- **Australia** remains the highest revenue-generating region (**$7.4M**), followed by the **Southwest** and **Northwest**, demonstrating strong regional customer performance.
+- A relatively small group of **high-value customers** contributes a significant share of total revenue, highlighting the importance of customer retention and personalized engagement.

+#### Deeper Analysis

+##### Customer Growth & Customer Value

+Customer acquisition accelerated significantly after mid-2021, expanding the overall customer base.
+However, this growth was accompanied by a decline in **Revenue per Customer**, suggesting that business growth was increasingly driven by acquiring more customers rather than increasing the value of each customer.
+While Revenue per Customer stabilized over time, improving customer lifetime value remains an opportunity for future growth.

+##### Customer Segmentation & Regional Performance

+Customer demographics vary across regions. **North America** and the **Pacific** are primarily composed of **average-income customers**, whereas **Europe** has a larger concentration of **low-income customers**, indicating different customer profiles and purchasing behaviors across markets.

+At the regional level, **Australia** generated the highest customer revenue, followed by the **Southwest** and **Northwest**, while a relatively small number of high-value customers contributed a disproportionate share of total revenue.
+These findings highlight the importance of both regional targeting and customer retention strategies.

+#### Strategic Recommendations

+- Develop retention and loyalty programs targeting high-value customers to maximize customer lifetime value.
+- Increase Revenue per Customer through cross-selling, upselling, and personalized product recommendations.
+- Tailor marketing campaigns to regional customer demographics rather than applying a single global strategy.
+- Continue investing in high-performing regions such as **Australia**, while identifying opportunities to expand customer growth in other markets.
+- Monitor customer acquisition alongside Revenue per Customer to ensure business growth remains both scalable and profitable.